samtrost/doccano/README.md

 <img src="./docs/create_project.png" alt="Project Creation" width=400>

-In project creation, you can select three project types: text classificatioin, sequence labeling and sequence to sequence.
-You should select a type with your purpose.
+In project creation, you can select three project types: text classification, sequence labeling, or sequence to sequence.

 ### Import text items

-Now that we’ve created a project.
+We have now created a project.
 Now you’re at the “dataset” page for the project.
 This page displays all the documents in the project.
-You can see there is no documents.
+You can see there are no documents.

 To import text items, select `Import Data` button in the navigation bar.
 You should see the following screen: